Lightning-AI/pytorch-lightning/docs/source/starter/converting.rst

 .. note:: ``model.eval()`` and ``torch.no_grad()`` are called automatically for validation.

-.. tip:: ``trainer.validate()`` loads the best checkpoint automatically by default if checkpointing is enabled.
+.. tip:: ``trainer.validate()`` loads the best checkpoint automatically by default if checkpointing was enabled during fitting.

 --------